Vonage/vivid/readme.md

 ### Documentation

-For the convenience, we've organized all our documentation under the following topics.
+For your convenience, we've organized all our documentation under the following topics.

 #### Introductory